dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 If that sounds exciting let's dive in! 🏊‍♂️

 ### 💻 Installation
-I will be using the conda environment to install the packages.
-Feel free to use any other environment of your choice.
+I will be using the conda environment to install the packages required for this post.
+Feel free to the environment of your choice.

 ```bash
 conda create -n supercharge_timm_tensorrt python=3.11
 conda activate supercharge_timm_tensorrt
 ```

-In this post I will be using the [`timm`](https://github.com/huggingface/pytorch-image-models) library to load a pre-trained model and run inference.
+We'll be using the [`timm`](https://github.com/huggingface/pytorch-image-models) library to load a pre-trained model and run inference.
 So let's install `timm`.

 ```bash
 pip install timm